A Meshfree Method for Eigenvalues of Differential Operators on Surfaces, Including Steklov Problems: Eigenvalue Problem Examples

 Fig. \ref{fig:hnorm} shows four clear minima of $\norm{u_{\lambda}^{\b{\tilde{N}}}}_{\H}$ for $\lambda\in\b{0.1,2}$; these should correspond to eigenvalues of the Laplace--Beltrami operator on this surface.
 We test the convergence of the minima near $\lambda=0.3$ in Table \ref{tab:firstgenus2}, computed using Newton's method initialized at 0.3 and run for 20 iterations or to an absolute tolerance of $10^{-12}$.
 We conclude that the first non-zero eigenvalue is around $0.3025$ or $0.3026$.
-Table \ref{tab:secondgenus2} gives estimates of the second non-zero eigenvalue; it is around 0.6263 or 0.6264.
+Table \ref{tab:secondgenus2} gives estimates of the second non-zero eigenvalue with Newton's method initialized at the rough estimate of $\lambda=0.63$; the method produces a result around 0.6263 or 0.6264.
 In both tests, we observe convergence of the first few digits with point spacing on the order of $10^{-1}$.
 The eigenfunction corresponding to $\lambda\approx0.626$ is shown in Fig. \ref{fig:eigfuncg2}.

 An alternative approach, for when the mean curvature of the surface is readily available, is to include the first normal derivative term in Laplace--Beltrami computation directly.
 That is, instead of using Eq. (\ref{eq:eiglapbeltdisc}), we instead solve the following optimization problem: